Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Implementation Details

 \section{Implementation Details}

-We implement the Ditail framework based on PyTorch and Diffusers~\footnote{\url{https://huggingface.co/docs/diffusers/index}}.
-Following prior works~\citep{tumanyan2023plug}, we use Denoising Diffusion Implicit Models (DDIM) scheduler~\citep{song2020denoising} with 1000 inversion steps and 50 sampling steps.
-Note that the inversion steps can be further reduced without a significant loss of output quality.
-In the project demo, we use 50 steps for both inversion and sampling and set $(\alpha, \beta) = (2.0, 0.5)$ by default.
-With a Nvidia A10G-small GPU on HuggingFace, processing a single image takes roughly 15 seconds using 16-bit floating point precision.
+We implement Ditail using PyTorch and Diffusers~\footnote{\url{https://huggingface.co/docs/diffusers/index}}.
+We use Denoising Diffusion Implicit Models (DDIM) scheduler~\cite{song2020denoising} with 50 inference steps for both inversion and sampling.
+We empirically set $(\alpha, \beta) = (3.0, 0.5)$ by default to balance structure preservation and stylization performance.
+On a Nvidia A100 GPU, processing 300 images takes $\sim$25 minutes using FP16 precision (i.e., $\sim$5s/img).